 What are the basics of Passover?
 This print-ready resource covers all the general information about this important Jewish holiday and how to celebrate as an interfaith couple/family.
-If you don’t want to download it, simply read on.
+You can download it, flip through the booklet below or read on for the same resource on-screen.

 Passover is a holiday that is mainly celebrated at home.
 As a major Jewish holiday, it can require more of us to celebrate than other holidays.
 It’s also an opportunity to host a seder meal that reflects interfaith couples and families in all our diversity.
 We can choose or create a Haggadah (holiday book) that speaks to us and serve foods that reflect our family.